-In 1925 Carter G. Woodson and his Association for the Study of Negro Life and History created Negro History Week.
+via Readex: In 1925 Carter G. Woodson and his Association for the Study of Negro Life and History created Negro History Week.
 A half century later, during the U.S. bicentennial, this formal period for recognizing African American contributions to our national history was expanded to a month.
 At that time President Gerald Ford asked Americans to “seize the opportunity to honor the too-often neglected accomplishments of … Continue reading DIGITAL/RESOURCES: Readex Highlights Five African-American History Collections

 Robert W. Fogel and Stanley L. Engerman.
 New Orleans Slaves Sale Sample, 1804-1862, compiled by Robert W. Fogel and Stanley L. Engerman, University of Rochester, 2008.

 James W. Oberly, New Orleans Slave Sample, 1804-1862 [Instructional Materials], Ann Arbor, MI, 2002.

 From The French Book Trade in Enlightenment Europe website:

 The French Book Trade in Enlightenment Europe project uses database technology to map the trade of the Société Typographique de Neuchâtel (STN), a celebrated Swiss publishing house that operated between 1769 and 1794.

 As the STN sold the works of other publishers alongside its own editions, their archives can be considered a representative source for studying the history of the book trade and dissemination of ideas in the late Enlightenment.